Best Performance Winter Tires (2026): Top 7 Picks for Ice, Snow, Wet Roads, and Quiet Comfort

 6) Michelin X-Ice Snow (Studless): Long-life, quiet, predictable

-Best for: People who want balanced ice and snow traction plus strong durability and comfort.
+Best for: People who want balanced ice and snow traction plus comfort and long-term value.

 5) Nokian Hakkapeliitta R5 (Studless): Snow-focused traction and comfort